 Quick Overview

-Just keep in mind that traffic from the south can get busy on weekends, so it’s best to travel early.
+Getting here is easy by scooter or private driver from Ubud, Canggu, or Munduk.
+Just a heads-up: traffic from the south can get slow on weekends, so it’s best to head out early.

 Things to do in Bedugul